 Online shoppers are a savvy bunch and know what to look for when buying online.
-Every eCommerce site should have an SSL certificate so that the URL starts with https, not http.
+Every eCommerce site should have an SSL certificate (with SSL monitoring in place) so that the URL starts with https, not http.
 And you should have a padlock symbol showing the purchase page is secure.

 7. Website errors

 Website errors should be a thing of the past.
 If someone lands on your site and spots errors, they’ll assume you’re an amateur and probably leave quickly.
 And potential customers will do the same thing if your site doesn’t display correctly on a mobile device.
 Both website errors and payment (in)security are the top reasons for a potential buyer to lose trust in your brand.